 - In 1975, a British bricklayer had a fit of laughter while watching his favorite sitcom, a program called The Goodies.
-He laughed for 25 minutes, and then died of heart failure. - In 1989, a Danish man is said to have died from a heart attack while laughing at comedian John Cleese in the movie A Fish Called Wanda.
+Waterning instavoine siecon, a program He laughed for 25 minutes, and then died of heart failure. - In 1989, a Danish man is said to have died from a heart attack while laughing at comedian John Cleese in the movie A Fish Called Wanda.